 Insurance and registration fees are primarily determined by the number of months that you have the car--not the number of miles you drive.
 Some auto insurers will determine rates by your daily commute, and for what purpose you use the car--but this usually doesn't make a big difference in the total bill.
 Treat auto insurance as a monthly expense, and don't try to factor it into your mileage costs.

 Depreciation is often the biggest chunk of the expense of driving a car, but unless you buy new cars and then sell them every three or four years, this is not likely to be a significant part of your annual budget--and you do have the advantage that you don't suffer the depreciation until you actually sell the car.
 This isn't really a regular expense for you.
 Here's a tip: buy cars that are still under factory warranty, but are 1-2 years old.
-I recently bought a 2000 Corvette with 23,000 miles on it for $33,500.
+In 2002 I bought a 2000 Corvette with 23,000 miles on it for $33,500.
 Brand new, it cost about $48,000.
 The first buyer thus spent 63 cents a mile JUST ON DEPRECIATION!
 I would have to drive the car another 60,000 miles to knock another $14,500 off its value.
 I eventually sold it with 107,000 miles for $8500.

 The one uncertainty is repairs.
 While piling up debt by buying a new car is usually a mistake, there are circumstances where it can make sense.
 What do you get with a new car (or, in most cases, a slightly used car)?
 The remainder of the factory new car warranty.
 Relatively new cars are also eligible for extended warranties.
 If your car with 90,000 miles on it has already demanded a transmission rebuild, a valve job, and a new master cylinder--and you have no idea what it will need next--it might make sense to buy a new, cheap, sensible car.
 You will have a regular monthly car payment, but you can budget around that, in a way that you can't budget around the next repair that your heap needs (or that the mechanic claims that it needs).
 "Yeah, your Johnson rods are shot, your muffler bearings need to be repacked, and it's time to rotate the air in your tires."